Sell House Below Market Value: Genius Move or Costly Mistake?

 Exploring Alternatives

-Before committing to selling your house below market value, explore alternative options with potential buyers.
-This could include seller financing, where you act as the lender for the buyer, or seeking out cash buyers who may be willing to make a down payment to purchase your property quickly without extensive negotiations.
+Seller financing is also an option when selling below market value – where you act as the lender for the buyer, or seeking out cash buyers who may be willing to make a down payment to purchase your property quickly without extensive negotiations.

 Explore options like seller financing or contacting New York Cash Home Buyers, who may offer a quick purchase.